dido18/simpynet/README.md

 # Write the first simulation
 --------------------------
-This program simulate a DHCP clinet and DHCP server interaction
+This program simulate a DHCP client and DHCP server interaction: the client asks for an IP address and the server will send the rigth one.

+Create a new file called `prova.py` and paste inside the followed code.
 ```
 import simpynet as spn